DennisSchulmeister/ls-ui-component-benchmark/tonic/README.md

 DOM events are usually captured via special methods provided by Tonic.
 It is recommended to catch events at the level of the web component instead of its individual rendered children.
-This optimized memory and execution time, since the child nodes will be destroyed with every rerender.
+This optimizes memory and execution time, since the child nodes will be destroyed with every rerender.
 Also much less event listeners need to be created.

 ```ts